slatedocs/slate/source/index.html.md

 String groupName = "shareGroup"; //The user's password sfs.refreshGroupKeyring(groupName);
 ```
-To refresh all the keys of a sharing group, use the refreshGroupKeyring method of
+To refresh all the keys of a sharing group, use the `refreshGroupKeyring` method of
-SearchableFileSystem.
+`SearchableFileSystem`.

 ## Secure Search
 > Secure search